jedi-academy/learn-2420/data/labs/lab07.md

 This is a team lab, with self-assigned team composition.
 I have made a new group category, `logteams`, for this.
-If you accidentally end up in the wrong team, see me in lab to fix it.
+If you accidentally end up in the wrong team, see us in lab to fix it.

 ##Lab Submission